-RECOGNISING that given the rapid development and implementation of AI, there is a need for a stable policy environment that promotes a human-centric approach to trustworthy AI, that fosters research, preserves economic incentives to innovate, and that applies to all stakeholders according to their role and the context;
+RECOGNISING that given the rapid development and implementation of AI, there is a need for a stable policy environment that promotes a human-centric approach to trustworthy AI, that fosters research, preserves economic incentives to innovate, and that applies to all stakeholders according to their role and the context:

-CONSIDERING that embracing the opportunities offered, and addressing the challenges raised, by Al applications, and empowering stakeholders to engage is essential to fostering adoption of trustworthy Al in society, and to turning Al trustworthiness into a competitive parameter in the global marketplace;
+CONSIDERING that embracing the opportunities offered, and addressing the challenges raised, by Al applications, and empowering stakeholders to engage is essential to fostering adoption of trustworthy Al in society, and to turning Al trustworthiness into a competitive parameter in the global marketplace.

-On the proposal of the Committee on Digital Economy Policy:
+On the proposal of the Digital Policy Committee:

-- I. AGREES that for the purpose of this Recommendation the following terms should be understood as follows: - Al system: An Al system is a machine-based system that can, for a given set of human-defined objectives, make predictions, recommendations, or decisions influencing real or virtual environments.
-Al systems are designed to operate with varying levels of autonomy. - Al system lifecycle: Al system lifecycle phases involve: i) 'design, data and models'; which is a context-dependent sequence encompassing planning and design, data collection and processing, as well as model building; ii) 'verification and validation'; iii) 'deployment'; and iv) 'operation and monitoring'.
+- I. AGREES that for the purpose of this Recommendation the following terms should be understood as follows: - Al system: An Al system is a machine-based system that, for explicit or implicit objectives, infers, from the input it receives, how to generate outputs such as predictions, content, recommendations, or decisions that can influence physical or virtual environments.
+Different Al systems vary in their levels of autonomy and adaptiveness after deployment.

+- Al system lifecycle: An Al system lifecycle typically involves several phases that include to: plan and design; collect and process data; build model(s) and/or adapt existing model(s) to specific tasks; test, evaluate, verify and validate; make available for use/deploy; operate and monitor; and retire/decommission.
 These phases often take place in an iterative manner and are not necessarily sequential.
-The decision to retire an Al system from operation may occur at any point during the operation and monitoring phase. - Al knowledge: Al knowledge refers to the skills and resources, such as data, code, algorithms, models, research, know-how, training programmes, governance, processes and best practices, required to understand and participate in the Al system lifecycle. - Al actors: Al actors are those who play an active role in the Al system lifecycle, including organisations and individuals that deploy or operate Al. - Stakeholders: Stakeholders encompass all organisations and individuals involved in, or affected by, AI systems, directly or indirectly.
-AI actors are a subset of stakeholders.
+The decision to retire an Al system from operation may occur at any point during the operation and monitoring phase. - Al actors: Al actors are those who play an active role in the Al system lifecycle, including organisations and individuals that deploy or operate Al. - Al knowledge: Al knowledge refers to the skills and resources, such as data, code, algorithms, models, research, know-how, training programmes, governance, processes, and best practices required to understand and participate in the Al system lifecycle, including managing risks. - Stakeholders: Stakeholders encompass all organisations and individuals involved in, or affected by, Al systems, directly or indirectly.
+Al actors are a subset of stakeholders.